Posted by SainSmart on

 Toggle Rotary Mode

-This button modifies two different firmware parameters:
+This button modifies two firmware parameters:

-Step 2: Orienting your project in LaserGRBL
+Step 2: Orienting Your Project in LaserGRBL

 Step 3: Sizing Your Engraving

-• The speed the LE5040 will engrave at (Engraving Speed between 0 and 5000)
+• The engraving speed (between 0 and 5000)

-• The power the LE5040 will engrave at (S-Max with a value between 0 and 1000)
+• The engraving power (between 0 and 1000)

 • The size of your engraving.